kubin0/MACchanger/README.md

 Various utilities for "hacking"

-Sush a basic MAC address changer.
+Such as basic MAC address changer.

 Enjoy.